foundersandcoders/LIFT-backend/dev/ENDPOINTS.md

 #### 2F1. `POST "/send/ping"`

-- [ ] tdHi: Pull the manager's email from the user node
+- [ ] tdWait: Pull the manager's email from the user node

 ```ts
 function sendPing(/* leads to "/" */): Promise<PingRes> {};